aleung/mini-thumb-dactyl-keyboard/guide/index.md

 # How to Make a Dactyl Manuform Keyboard

 Dactyl Manuform keyboard is a split-hand ergonomic keyboard.
-It isn't a commerial production.
-You have to make by your own.
+It isn't a commerial production so you have to make by yourself.

-This guide is for beginners who want to make a Dactyl Manuform keyboard to get an overview.
+This guide gives an overview to beginners who want to make a Dactyl Manuform keyboard.
 It links to websites with further information.

 ![](dactyl-manuform.jpg)